-Booking Appointments with Tricare Standard, Tricare Reserve, or Retired:
+Booking Appointments with Tricare Select, Tricare Reserve, or Retired:

 Scheduling an Appointment with Tricare for Life:

-Tricare for Life operates with the same appointment guidelines as Tricare Standard, Tricare Reserve, or Retired coverage.
-However, all care is coordinated through your designated provider, and you won’t get care at military hospitals or clinics or other TRICARE-authorized providers.
+Tricare for Life operates with the same appointment guidelines as Tricare Select, Tricare Reserve Select, or Tricare Reserve Select Retired coverage.
+However, all care is coordinated through your designated provider, and you won’t get care at military hospitals or clinics or other Tricare-authorized providers.